samay-app/samay/README.md

 >
 > #### Share the poll
 >
 > Copy and share the poll link with the participants to let them mark their availability.
-In group polls, participants can either vote [yes] or [if need be] .
+In group polls, participants can either vote [yes] by clicking once or [if need be] by clicking twice.
 In one-on-one polls, participants can select their one preferred time.
 No login required.
 No time zone confusion since Samay automatically shows participants times in their local time zone.
 >
 > #### Book the meeting
 >